Orlando Philharmonic Orchestra: Programs

-The Philharmonic performs several chamber music concerts each year at The Plaza Live Theatre in Orlando, FL as part of its Focus Series.
+The Philharmonic performs several chamber music concerts each year at The Plaza Live in Orlando as part of its Focus Series.
 A summer version of this series, the Sounds of Summer Series, takes place during June, July and August, featuring programs compiled by the orchestra's own musicians.

 Additionally, the Orlando Philharmonic performs numerous full-orchestra outdoor fall and spring community pops concerts, performed in partnerships with municipalities throughout the region and offered free to the public.

 Opera

 In 2010, the Philharmonic performed two Concert Operas, Carmen and Porgy and Bess.
 In 2011, the orchestra performed La Bohème.
 In 2012, the Philharmonic performed Rigoletto.
 The Orlando Philharmonic annually performs 30 Young People's Concerts for over 60,000 Orange, Seminole, and Volusia County Public School, private, and home school students at the Bob Carr Theater.

 Community Collaboration

 The Philharmonic initiates many community collaborations.
 Since its inception, the orchestra has partnered with the Orlando Opera, Orlando Ballet, the Florida Symphony Youth Orchestra, Florida Young Artists Orchestra, the Orlando Museum of Art, the Orlando Science Center, Bethune-Cookman University, the University of Central Florida, Stetson University, the "Negro Spiritual" Scholarship Foundation, Mad Cow Theatre, the Bach Festival Society of Winter Park, the Orange County Regional History Center and many other area organizations.